Skilled Survival’s Comprehenvise IFAK Buyers Guide

 So you’re on your own whenever you’re deep in the bush.

-And if there’s a traumatic injury, an IFAK is essential to saving your life or the life of a loved one.
+And if there’s a traumatic injury, it’s essential for saving lives (including yours or a loved one).

-Tailor it to what you’re doing and your medical skill level.
+Then, tailor it to what you’re doing and your medical l.

 That way, you’ll be prepared for the most likely accidents you’ll come across.